|

 Harbor attack, he waited at Sacramento while

-their B-17 was armed, and met the woman he would
+their B-17 was armed and met Ann, who he would

 of mechanics and spare parts, he worked to keep